zwd2016/multivariate-time-series-prediction/README.md

-# multivariate-time-series-prediction
+# Multivariate-time-series-prediction
-This code is the implementation of this paper (Multistage attention network for multivariate time series prediction)
+This code is the implementation of this paper (Neurocomputing: Multistage attention network for multivariate time series prediction)

 # Environment version
 TensorFlow-gpu = 1.4.0